hunter-teacher-cert/work_csci70900-ischeff/meth1/01_lesson.md

 Teacher will assess student understanding by walking among the pairs and observing, offering feedback as necessary.

 After 7-8 minutes, pairs will pair up in groups of 4.
 Each group will:
-- have one pair share their decomposition with the other
+- have one pair share one of their decompositions with the other
 - attempt to carry out the instructions the other group came up with.

 *Think-Pair-Share:*